 When Luxottica started manufacturing Ray-Bans in 1999, they were made in Italy.
 Throughout the years, Luxottica has grown exponentially and opened factories outside its native country.
-Today, Luxottica operates factories in Italy and China, and while many authentic Ray-Bans are made in Italy, many are also made in China.
-Luxottica guarantees the quality of the products from its Chinese factories is in no way compromised; the glasses are made from the same materials, with the same machines.
+Their factories in Italy and China produce Ray-Ban's entire line of eyewear and Luxottica guarantees the quality of the products from its Chinese factories is in no way compromised; the glasses are made from the same materials, with the same machines.

 But while "Made in China" is not a red flag for fake Ray-Bans, there are still plenty of cheap Ray-Ban knockoffs crowding the market.
 If you happen to come across an American-made pair of Ray-Bans from Bausch & Lomb, you've found vintage frames or fakes.